-Accidents and Accident Reporting: Immediately report an accident involving a College-owned or rented vehicle to law enforcement, the department head, Human Resources, and the Director of Maintenance & Operations.
+Accidents and Accident Reporting: Immediately report an accident involving a College-owned or rented vehicle to law enforcement, the department lead, Human Resources, and the Director of Facilities Management.
 Copies of the reporting form will be sent to the College's insurance company, MDCC loss prevention office and to the College attorney's office.
 Post-accident drug testing is required by the College's drug and alcohol testing policy.
 Always obtain the name, driver's license number, tag number, and insurance carrier from the other person involved in an accident.
 Do not make statements except to answer questions asked by law enforcement officials.

 Injured Employee: For injuries sustained in a work related automobile accident, Workers' Compensation coverage will serve as the exclusive remedy to employees injured in a vehicle collision while engaged in the course and scope of one's duties for the College.
-Your supervisor will need to contact Human Resources immediately to report the injury and to start the claim process.
+Your supervisor will need to contact Human Resources immediately to report the injury and to initiate the claim process.

-Injured Passenger (non-employee): Nonemployee(s), including students not serving in an employment capacity, injured in an accident while traveling in a College vehicle currently have \$10,000 of medical coverage per person, per accident and do not have workers compensation coverage.
+Injured Passenger (non-employee): Nonemployee(s), including students not serving in an employment capacity, injured in an accident while traveling in a College vehicle currently have \$1,000 of medical coverage per person with a \$25,000 annual aggregate.
 For this reason, non-employees should be discouraged from traveling in College vehicles.

-Any and all injuries sustained from a MDCC vehicle accident shall be reported immediately to the employee's supervisor, the head of the department, and to Human Resources.
+Any and all injuries sustained from a MDCC vehicle accident shall be reported immediately to the employee's supervisor, the department lead, and to Human Resources.